kfrancischen/pslx/doc/docs/container.md

 * Description: Add interval schedule to the container.
 There could be multiple if schedules.
 * Arguments: please check the related arguments in [apscheduler](https://apscheduler.readthedocs.io/en/stable/modules/triggers/interval.html#module-apscheduler.triggers.interval).

+In addition, there exist two other containers `NonStoppingBatchContainer` and `NonStoppingStreamingContainer` that will continously execute again immediately after one successful execution.